stellar-deprecated/stellar-sms-client/README.md

 stellar-sms-client
 ==================

 This is a demo of Stellar SMS Client.
+This project was developed during Stellar Hack Day. **Do not use in production.**

 ## Current functionality